ShanClayton/Clueless-Closet/README.md

 A win for our team was that we were able to quickly adjust to this style overhaul and successfully apply a cohesive design style throughout.

 ### Functionality and Workflow
-One team member contributed backend design, working diligently throughout the first 2 days to achieve most of the backend setup, leaving ample time for the other team members to begin styling.
+One team member contributed backend design, working diligently throughout the first 2 days to set the foundation for the backend setup, leaving ample time for the other team members to begin styling.
 This workflow worked well for our team, as it gave the frontend developers time to plan, collect inspiration, and adjust.

 A win for our team was that backend issues arose and were handled efficiently, allowing our team to establish a fluid workflow between backend and frontend development.